scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 >>>                            [0, 2]])
 >>> y = np.array([-1, 1, 1, -1])

 In order to fit metric learning algorithms with this type of input, we need to give the original dataset of points ``X`` to the estimator so that it knows what point the indices refer to.
 We do this when initializing the estimator, through the argument `preprocessor`.

-.. rubric:: Example:
+.. topic:: Example:

 >>> from metric_learn import MMC
 >>> mmc = MMC(preprocessor=X)